Pregnancy Counselling and Support

 Maternal (Perinatal and Postpartum) Mental Health Services

-Pregnancy and having a new baby can bring a wide range of emotions and affect women in many different ways.
+Pregnancy and having a new baby can bring a wide range of emotions and affect individuals in many different ways.
 If you experience depression and/or anxiety during your pregnancy, after giving birth or within the first year after your baby is born, staff can provide you with an assessment, counselling and support.
 For more information, visit Pregnancy and Postpartum (Perinatal) Mood Disorders.

 Abuse During Pregnancy